Glenn Stok

 3. The SEO title.

-It’s crucial to make all three of these match one another to avoid confusion.
-In addition, when you change your subtitle you need to update it in three places too.
+Making all three of these match one another is crucial to avoid confusion.
+In addition, when you change your subtitle, you need to update it in three places.

 I’ll show you how to do it right.